Convergence of continuous-time stochastic gradient descent with applications to deep neural networks: Proofs

-Therefore, they are locally Lipschitz since they are continuous, differentiable, with locally bounded derivatives.
+Therefore, they are locally Lipschitz since they are continuous and differentiable with locally bounded derivatives.
 Hence, Assumption \ref{a1} holds.
-Moreover, for any $w^{\ast} \in \mathcal{S}$, $f(w^{\ast})=0$, thus, by the assumption that $\beta^{\ast}$ exists, $f$ attains its minimum value and $\mathcal{S}$ is the set of minima of $f$, thus Assumption \ref{a1B} holds.
+Moreover, by Assumption \ref{a3}, $f$ attains its minimum value and $\mathcal{S}$ defined in (\ref{snet}) is the set of minima of $f$, thus Assumption \ref{a1B} holds.